-Colombia has confirmed the liability for foreign suppliers to register, collect, and remit VAT at 19% in Colombia - since July 1, 2018 - for sales to individuals.Many foreign suppliers of digital services may benefit from an exemption provision for digital content.
+Colombia has confirmed the liability for foreign suppliers to register, collect, and remit VAT at 19% in Colombia - effective since January 1, 2019 - for sales to individuals.Many foreign suppliers of digital services may benefit from an exemption provision for digital content.
 In-country tax advice is needed to understand if a particular service can avail of the exemption.
 Foreign suppliers of digital services also need to consider possible implications of income tax obligations which may also apply.

 Details of Colombia's digital tax rules